decentology/dappstarter-core/README.md

 Using a terminal (or command prompt), change to the folder containing the project files and type: `npm install` This will fetch all required dependencies.
 The process will take 1-3 minutes and while it is in progress you can move on to the next step.

 ///(language:solidity
+Note: You may see some npm warnings about "web3-bzz" after dependencies are installed.
+These can be ignored as the associated code is never invoked.

 ## Ganache Settings (for Ethereum only; skip for other blockchains)

 Launch the Ganache GUI, then create a new workspace with any name of your choice.
 Once the workspace is active, click the gear icon and complete these configuration steps: